 Will I continue to get assistance on my flight?

 Yes.
 To get assistance at the airport you need to book through your airline, so they will be aware of your needs.
 Your assistance will continue for as long as you need it on your journey.

 Is there any help I can get when I travel to the airport?

 Most public transport operators have arrangements for passengers with special needs and information about these services can be found on our public transport pages.
 There are blue badge spaces and extra help on hand in our airport car parks if you’re arriving at the airport by car.

 I have a condition/disability but I don’t want special assistance, is that ok?

 If you feel you don’t need assistance through the airport then that is entirely your choice.
 We do offer a special lanyard for our passengers with hidden disabilities or disabilities they do not want to share details of.
 This will identify you to staff as someone who may need additional support or understanding and our staff have been trained to recognise the lanyards and act accordingly.
 See our other assistance page for more details.

 Do you consult with disability organisations?

 Gatwick regularly meets and consults with disability organisations, as well as representatives from our Consultative Committee (Gatcom) and our Passenger Advisory Group (PAG).
 We also engage with organisations working with hidden disabilities such as the National Autism Society, RNIB, Mencap and Alzheimer’s Society.
-You can find details of our dialogue and activity with various disability organisations in this document.
+See more details about who we consult with.

 Do you report on your performance standards in this area?